 Facts and Formulae For the Forgetful

 Rav Eiger responded that Birchas HaMazon must be repeated when someone forgets ‘Ya’aleh V’Yavo’ on Yom Tov.
 However, if it was forgotten on Rosh Chodesh then one does not repeat Bentching.
 The distinction is fascinating!
 It lies in the different halachic requirements for a festive bread meal (‘Seudah’).
 Yom Tov (as well as Shabbos) has a requirement of ‘Seudah’.
-Therefore, if one does not mention the Yom Tov day in Birchas HaMazon as part of ‘Ya’aleh V’Yavo’ (or Retzei on Shabbos), he must repeat the whole Bentching.
+Therefore if one does not mention the Yom Tov day in Birchas HaMazon as part of ‘Ya’aleh V’Yavo’ (or likewise, Retzei on Shabbos), he must repeat the whole Bentching.

 Rav Eiger cites proof to this, that regarding the halacha of repeating Bentching, the Shulchan Aruch rules that Chol HaMoed has similar status to Rosh Chodesh, and one does not repeat if he forgot ‘Ya’aleh V’Yavo’.
 Yet, Chol HaMoed, being a part of Yom Tov, still retains the obligation for Simchas Yom Tov.
-Therefore, concludes Rav Eiger, it stands to reason that the Mitzvah of Simchas Yom Tov does not mandate a bread ‘Seudah’.
+Therefore, concludes Rav Eiger, it stands to reason that the Mitzvah of Simchas Yom Tov alone does not mandate a bread ‘Seudah’.

 So, how do contemporary authorities rule, having to choose a path between such luminaries of generations past?
-While several poskim rule stringently that a woman should repeat Birchas HaMazon if she forgot ‘Ya’aleh V’Yavo’ on Yom Tov (reportedly including Rav Moshe Feinsteinzt”l), and others seem undecided; it seems that most contemporary authorities, including the Sdei Chemed, and the Maharsham, and more recently, the Debreciner Rav and the Shevet HaLevi, rule that a woman should not repeat Bentching for forgetting ‘Ya’aleh V’Yavo’ on Yom Tov, except on the first night of Pesach.
-This is also the conclusion of several contemporary sefarim that deal with halachos pertaining to women.
+While several poskim rule stringently that a woman should repeat Birchas HaMazon if she forgot ‘Ya’aleh V’Yavo’ on Yom Tov (reportedly including Rav Moshe Feinsteinzt”l), and others seem undecided, it seems that most contemporary authorities, including the Sdei Chemed, and the Maharsham, and more recently, the Debreciner Rav and the Shevet HaLevi, rule that a woman should not repeat Bentching for forgetting ‘Ya’aleh V’Yavo’ on Yom Tov, except on the first night of Pesach.
+This is also the conclusion of several contemporary sefarim that deal exclusively with halachos pertaining to women.
 They add that this psak is surely true and repetition unnecessary if she is merely uncertain if she said ‘Ya’aleh V’Yavo’ (and even on the first night of Pesach).
 They assert that aside from following Rabbi Akiva Eiger’s trailblazing ruling, there is additional justification to allow leniency for women regarding repetition of Bentching due to lapse of ‘Ya’aleh V’Yavo’, based on several minority opinions.
 Indeed, mv”r Rav Yaakov Blau zt”l (Chaver Badatz Eida Chareidis in Yerushalayim and author of Pischei Choshen et al.), as well as Rav Asher Weiss (the renowned Minchas Asher), recently told this author that the ikar l’halacha follows Rav Akiva Eiger, and women should not repeat Bentching on Yom Tov for forgetting ‘Ya’aleh V’Yavo’, aside from the first night of Pesach.

 In conclusion, if you just finished Bentching and realized (too late) that ‘Ya’aleh V’Yavo’ was not recited, before panicking, just remember the sine qua non: Were you truly obligated to eat the ‘Seudah’ that you just finished?
 If so, then your Bentching was incomplete, and needs repetition.
 If not, repetition is not required as you already were yotzei ‘V’achalta v’savata u’vayrachta’, and are now worthy of receiving Hashem’s personal favor!
 B’tayavon!